mainkoon81/Mathematical-Methods/README.md

    <img src="https://user-images.githubusercontent.com/31917400/78192845-e8da4800-7470-11ea-8c6e-641972835c56.jpg" />

    - `q` tells us how far back to look along the noise sequence.
-   - MA(2)..? then.. starting from index `3`, taking average of the four components.
+   - MA(2)..? then.. starting from index `3`, taking average of the three components.
    - If you take ACF of MA(2) process, the high correlation will cut off at `Lag_2`.
    ```
    #Generate Noise